otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-and-c#_.md

 [https://classroom.github.com/a/Xg7esDmf](https://classroom.github.com/a/Xg7esDmf)

-You will use this repository for your **formative assessments** only.

 ## Development Workflow

 By default, **GitHub Classroom** creates an empty repository.
 Firstly, you must create a **README** and `.gitignore` file. **GitHub** provides an option for creating new files once the repository is created.